Address Details/Contact Numbers

 End of the School Day at 3:30pm:

-- To develop independence in preparation for Middle School, Y5 pupils living in the village may walk to and from school on their own in the final summer half term.
+- Y5 pupils living in the village may walk to and from school on their own.
 Please inform the class teacher if you intend to do this.

-- If you think you are going to be late arriving to collect your child, please try to let us know so that we can reassure them and take care of them until they are collected.
+- If you think you are going to be late arriving to collect your child, please inform school.

 If your child is absent from school due to sickness or other reason please telephone school